aiaugments-collab/monitoring-quickstart/web/ui/README.md

     npm run build

 **NOTE:** You will likely not need to do this directly.
-Instead, this is taken care of by the `build` target in the main Prometheus `Makefile` when building the full binary.
+Instead, this is taken care of by the `build` target in the main AI MonitorIQ `Makefile` when building the full binary.

 ### Upgrading npm dependencies